Additional Installation Information

 Installation begins from the setup.

-Creating the ZTP Configuration Image File
+Create a ZTP Configuration Image File

-To skip the ICMP, DNS, and NTP checks, set the following flags to True in the configuration image file:
+To skip the ICMP, DNS, and NTP checks, set the flags to True in the configuration image file:

 • ICMP: SkipIcmpChecks=true